TheOdinProject/css-exercises/CONTRIBUTING.md

 # The Odin Project Contributing Guide

 Thank you for expressing interest in contributing to The Odin Project (TOP)!
-If you are new to contributing to our repos, or to contributing to open-source in general, please be sure to read this guide thoroughly before contributing as it will lessen the chances of any issues arising during the process.
+Whether you are a first time contributor or you have made several contributions to our repos, please be sure to read this guide thoroughly before contributing as it will lessen the chances of any issues arising during the process.

 **Please do not open an issue or pull request (PR) with your solutions to any exercise repo**.
 Your PR will be immediately closed without being merged.
 The exercise repos are for you to do and keep any work on your own local machine or your personal GitHub.